 Druk Path Trek – Day 4

 The day begins with a gradual climb with views of Mt Gangkhar Puensum, Bhutan’s highest mountain, before dropping into Thimphu on a steep descent.
-Visit the Takin Reserve, which is close to the finish point of the trek.
+If there is time you will visit the Takin Reserve, which is close to the finish point of the trek.
+The Takin is the national animal of Bhutan, a mix between a cow and a goar and is probably the largest mammal you have never heard of.

 Overnight Thimphu.